themagicteeth/umatrix-recipes/README.md

 > uMatrix will offer you the ability to import community-contributed ruleset recipes which are relevant to the current page

+I am no rule making expert, but my goal with this is to update for every site that I create rules for.
+It is mostly for personal use so certain sites are configured for logins, and for English versions of domains.

 ## Requirements
 1. Firefox Nightly or Developer Edition
     * must be able to install unsigned extensions